 |---|---|---|

-| Core Stability Layer | Your primary work or freelance retainer — designed for financial baseline, not passion. | Salaried role, remote contract, monthly freelance retainer. |
+| Core Stability Layer | Your primary work or freelance retainer—designed for a financial baseline, not passion. | Salaried role, remote contract, monthly freelance retainer. |

 | Skill Monetization Layer | Direct one-to-one income generation using your specialized knowledge. | Consulting calls, paid skill sessions, niche service offerings. |

-| Leverage Layer | Digital assets or tools that earn while you are offline. | Digital templates, mini-courses, subscription content, affiliate optimized articles. |
+| Leverage Layer | Digital assets or tools that earn while you are offline. | Digital templates, mini-courses, subscription content, affiliate-optimized articles. |

-| Asset Yield Layer | Capital invested into yield engines — dividend portfolios, REITs, staking pools. | Index allocations, high-yield cash accounts, cash-flow producing digital assets. |
+| Asset Yield Layer | Capital invested into yield engines—dividend portfolios, REITs, staking pools. | Index allocations, high-yield cash accounts, cash-flow-producing digital assets. |

 Most millennials attempt to jump directly into the Asset Yield Layer because it sounds like "real investing."
 But doing so while lacking a consistent primary flow and monetized skills often leads to stagnation.
 Instead, the sustainable model is:

-As soon as two income layers are activated — even if they’re small — financial confidence shifts.
+As soon as two income layers are activated—even if they’re small—financial confidence shifts.
 Suddenly, life is no longer tied entirely to one employer or income source.
 This psychological unlock is more powerful than the income itself.

-Financial Shielding — Protecting Income Before Scaling Wealth
+Financial Shielding: Protecting Income Before Scaling Wealth

 That’s why financial shielding is a crucial piece of the plan.
 It ensures that if life unexpectedly pauses your main income, your foundation doesn't crumble.

-🛡 Minimal Financial Shield Checklist for Millennials
+Minimal Financial Shield Checklist for Millennials

 - Health Safety: Even a basic high-deductible health plan paired with a Health Savings Account (HSA) prevents financial chaos from medical bills.